🦙LlamaIndex

 )

 Optional params for the loader can also be provided in the params argument.
-For more information on the supported params, you can see the params for scraping or crawling.
+For more information on the supported params, you can see the params on the scraping guide.

 documents = reader.load_data(